 This reminds me of an article I read once by a famous scientist who suggested that it would be wise for us to colonize other planets within the next few centuries given the risks that humanity could be threatened by catastrophes like nuclear war and climate change.

 The parallel I draw from the above is that the two boys in the sandbox are not too different than two countries in our world that might face conflict with one another.
 Imagine the world is the sandbox and the 2 boys are 2 countries representing the major powers of the world.
-1000 years ago conflicts between countries might have involved throwing sticks or stones at each other, then along came swords and bows and arrows.
+Thousands of years ago conflicts between countries might have involved throwing sticks or stones at each other then along came swords and bows and arrows.
 At this point they still could not do enough damage to affect life or the planet in any significant way.
 Next we developed gunpowder, guns, and bombs.
 We went further using our intelligence to make technology like nuclear bombs, germ warfare, and so on.
 Ultimately the 2 countries, like the 2 boys, continue to advance their technologies with side effects that are increasingly more devastating.

 I remember reading that Einstein expressed great concern regarding the nuclear bomb.
 His main role in the invention of the atomic bomb was signing a letter to President Franklin Roosevelt urging that the bomb be built.
-Einstein biographer Ronald Clark indicated that Einstein wrote to physicist Niels Bohr in December 1944, "when the war is over, then there will be in all countries a pursuit of secret war preparations with technological means which will lead inevitably to preventative wars and to destruction even more terrible than the present destruction of life."
+Einstein biographer Ronald Clark indicated that Einstein wrote to physicist Niels Bohr in December 1944 the following.
+"When the war is over, then there will be in all countries a pursuit of secret war preparations with technological means which will lead inevitably to preventative wars and to destruction even more terrible than the present destruction of life."
 (Clark, page 698).
 Einstein clearly moved forward with the nuclear bomb with the cautious awareness that he had helped put a great power in the hands of the world.
 Ultimately, The atom bomb did get used in the bombing of Hiroshima.
 Einstein had said "I made one great mistake in my life... when I signed the letter to President Roosevelt recommending that atom bombs be made but there was some justification - the danger that the Germans would make them."
 (Clark, pg.
 752).

 Ultimately I believe the only way that we can prevent similar situations to that of using the atom bomb, especially as we learn of new even more powerful technologies, is that the world must operate under global guidelines where cooperation between countries ensures the prevention of any significant conflicts.
 Conflicts similar to those which led to us using the nuclear bomb against each other, or even accidents that might occur due to the existence of our technologies, simply must be avoided at all costs.